CLARION COUNTY

 Before the line was moved, the Emlenton, Shippenville & Clarion RR went through Monroe in Beaver Twp.
 According to the 1877 map, the station was on the north side of what is now PA 338 and Monroe Church Road.
 The station was on the east side of the tracks.

-New Bethlehem In 1877 the station here was between Wood and Vine Streets on the south side of the tracks.
-That original Allegheny Valley RR station may be the freight station on the left in the photo.
+New Bethlehem In 1877 the station here was between Wood and Vine Streets on the south side of the tracks at GPS: 41.002366, -79.330370.
+A new wood passenger station was built on the north side of the tracks at GPS: 41.002540, -79.330370, and the original station on the south side was then used as a freight station (as seen on the 1894 map).

-Parker's Station
+Parker's Landing

 (Pollock)